 As with other Taurus models, the latest SHO features a more aggressive front fascia and hexagonal grille design.
 SHO-specific touches include mesh grille trim, unique high-intensity discharge headlamps, stylish 19-inch wheels and a rear lip spoiler.
 Fender-mounted scallops containing the SHO badge signal the car's sporting intentions.

-Though the dual-cowl layout of the dashboard carries over from the old car, Ford did update the cabin with by reducing the number of hard surfaces and upgrading the materials across the instrument panel and center console.
-Sound levels are reduced thanks to new A-pillar and cowl baffles, as well as sound absorbing liners for the wheel-wells.
+Though the dual-cowl layout of the dashboard carries over from the pre-facelift model, Ford did recently upgrade the cabin with by reducing the number of hard surfaces and upgrading the materials across the instrument panel and center console.
+Sound levels are reduced thanks to A-pillar and cowl baffles, as well as sound absorbing liners for the wheel-wells.
 A perforated leather-wrapped steering wheel and seats along with woven aluminum trim and aluminum pedals are unique to the cabin of the SHO.

 The interior also benefits from a combination of eco-minded materials and advanced technology.
 Recycled materials are used in the cloth surfaces and headliner and also for sound dampening materials found under carpets and attached to panels.
 The Taurus' seats also use soy-based foam in place of petroleum-derived materials, which helps reduce dependence on oil and leaves a more eco-friendly byproduct when the seats reach the end of their service lives.